Azure/Mission-Critical-Online/docs/reference-implementation/AppDesign-BCDR-Global.md

 The Azure Mission-Critical architecture is based on the [deployment stamp pattern](https://docs.microsoft.com/azure/architecture/patterns/deployment-stamp).
 Each deployment stamp is stateless, independent and is considered to be one scale unit.
 If a stamp is considered to be unhealthy, it can be entirely replaced by a newly deployed healthy stamp.

 Azure Mission-Critical stamps share several global resources which are durable through stamp deployments.
-This document summarizes Business Continuity capabilities and configurations as well as Disaster Recovery processes for each global resource type shared by AlwaysOn stamps.
+This document summarizes Business Continuity capabilities and configurations as well as Disaster Recovery processes for each global resource type shared by these deployment stamps.

 ## Azure Container Registry (ACR)